Remote working - its the evolution of workforce

 So let's pair it right back and simplify.
 Fundamentally business need to provide access to email and corporate data.
 Data can be either by way of general office documents or served through applications.

-Why in the Cloud?
+Why put mail in the Cloud?
 On-site mail servers are constrained by the internet connection connected to the office.
-Cloud based mail servers, like Google G Suite or Microsoft Office 365 have a multiple array of connections.
-They do not rely on any connection.
-They have high redundancy.
+Cloud based mail servers have an array of internet connections.
+They do not rely on any one connection.
+Said another way. they have high redundancy built in.
 This is critical.
-Cloud mail servers have the distinct advantage of higher availability, greater accessibility, and performance that remote workers require.
-It also lessens demand on an organisations own infrastructure and eliminates potential bottlenecks.
+Cloud mail servers now have the distinct advantage of higher availability, accessibility, and performance, everything office staff and remote users require.
+It also lessens demand on an organisations own IT infrastructure.

 The tools to migrate mail servers from on-premise to cloud are well tread these days.
-Migrations are quickly completed.
-The focus can be directed at managing the change for people and the results can be extraordinary.
+Migrations are easy and completed quickly.
+Implementation can be directed at managing the change for users and the results can be extraordinary for all.

 The next blog post will expand on this further as well as discuss serving applications to remote users.